arjunt24/chatbot-initial/README.md

 Second, it will determine what function to call.
 Right now, there are three functions that the algorithm can isolate: 'price', 'about', and 'off topic'.
 If the input contains a valid cryptocurrency, 'price' will be called if the input asks about its value, and 'about' will be called if asking about the cryptocurrency itself.
 If there is no valid cryptocurrency, the 'off topic' function will be called since this chatbot focuses on cryptocurrencies.

 The next steps that we are currently working towards are adding more potential functions (such as 'predict', 'compare', etc.) and being able to input multiple cryptocurrencies at once.
+Once we have a more complete idea of the scope and goals of the chatbot, we can potentially use this initial interface as a starting point to train an AI model for a more in-depth chatbot.

 You can try out the algorithm by locally running the 'test.py' file and then typing any input into the command line.
 The program will output what the specified function and cryptocurrency.
 Type 'q' to exit the program.